Skip to main content

 • Cessation of a type of treatment or service.

-• A new Class 3B or Class 4 laser product to carry out similar treatments to those already registered.
+• A new Class 3B/4 laser machine to carry out similar treatments to those already registered.

 Major variation

-A major variation is a variation of conditions where HIW consider it necessary to inspect the practice in order to determine the application.
+A major variation is a variation of conditions where HIW consider it necessary to attend the practice in order to determine the application.

-• Extension of the service into newly built accommodation.
+• Extension of the service into additional building(s).

 • Changes to a service that requires new equipment/staffing.